 The ZH-calculus is a graphical language for expressing maps with zero or more inputs and outputs as certain string diagrams called ZH-diagrams.
 As a convention, we will draw inputs as wires entering the bottom of the diagram and outputs as wires exiting the top.

-Throughout this paper, we will distinguish formal ZH-diagrams $D : m \to n$ with $m$ input wires and $n$ output wires, from their standard interpretation as linear maps $\llbracket D \rrbracket : (\mathbb C^2)^{\otimes m} \to (\mathbb C^2)^{\otimes n}$, where $(\mathbb C^2)^{\otimes m} \cong \mathbb \mathbb C^{2^m}$ is the $m$-fold tensor product of the 2D vector space $\mathbb C^2$.
+Throughout this paper, we will distinguish formal ZH-diagrams $D : m \to n$ with $m$ input wires and $n$ output wires, from their standard interpretation as linear maps $\llbracket D \rrbracket : (\mathbb C^2)^{\otimes m} \to (\mathbb C^2)^{\otimes n}$, where $(\mathbb C^2)^{\otimes m} \cong \mathbb{C}^{2^m}$ is the $m$-fold tensor product of the 2D vector space $\mathbb C^2$.

-\begin{remark} In categorical terms, ZH-diagrams are morphisms in the free PROP $\mathcal{ZH}$ presented by the ZH-calculus, considered as symmetric monoidal theory, and $\llbracket - \rrbracket$ is a strong monoidal functor from $\mathcal{ZH}$ to $(\textbf{Vect}_{\mathbb C}, \otimes)$, the category of finite-dimensional complex vector spaces, with the monoidal product given by the tensor product.
-Though familiarity with symmetric monoidal theories and PROPs is not required to read this paper, the interested reader can find an accessible introduction in Chapter 2 of~\cite{zanasithesis}. \end{remark}
+\begin{remark} In categorical terms, ZH-diagrams are morphisms in the free PROP $\mathcal{ZH}$ presented by the ZH-calculus, considered as a symmetric monoidal category, and $\llbracket - \rrbracket$ is a strong monoidal functor from $\mathcal{ZH}$ to $(\textbf{Vect}_{\mathbb C}, \otimes)$, the category of finite-dimensional complex vector spaces, with the monoidal product given by the tensor product.
+Though familiarity with symmetric monoidal categories and PROPs is not required to read this paper, the interested reader can find an accessible introduction in Chapter 2 of~\cite{zanasithesis}. \end{remark}